TonyXuancq/note-mark/README.md

 # note-mark

-An Electron application with React and TypeScript
+An Electron Note-taking application with React and TypeScript

 ## Recommended IDE Setup